Your rates demand notice tells you how you can pay your bill.

 If you're unable to pay in full, contact us to let us know so we can look into the matter further.

 If you don’t pay on time, you’ll be issued with a court summons and £52 costs will be added to your account.

-You'll be required to pay the balance in full, including the £52 summons costs before the court hearing date detailed on the summons.
+You'll be required to pay the balance in full, including the £52 summons costs, before the court hearing date detailed on the summons.
 This will remove your case from being listed at the court hearing.

+You can contact us to make a special arrangement with us, which will include the £80 costs.
 If you do this, you don't need to attend court and the liability order will be granted in your absence.

-The summons will set out a court hearing time at which the magistrates will be asked to issue a liability order for non payment.
+The summons will set out a court hearing time at which the magistrates will be asked to issue a liability order for non-payment.

 - referring your account to an enforcement agency